 What is Service Mesh?

-• Secure: a Service Mesh offers you reliable communication between services.
+• Secure: A Service Mesh offers you reliable communication between services.
 You can use a Service Mesh to enforce policies to allow or deny the connection.
 For example, you can configure a system to deny access to production services from a client service running in a development environment.

-• Monitor: a Service Mesh enables the visibility of your microservices system.
+• Monitor: A Service Mesh enables the visibility of your microservices system.
 Service Mesh can integrate with out-of-the-box monitoring tools such as Prometheus and Jaeger.

 If you are deploying only a base Kubernetes cluster without a Service Mesh, you will run into the following issues: